krk-90/transformer-from-scratch/README.md

 # transformer-from-scratch
 Trying to learn and build a transformer from scratch to understand architecture and important components of it.
 Experimenting tansformer for better understanding in modern transformers and llm's.

+The standard Transformer uses 6*(encoder,decoder) layers.we are going to use 3-4 layer for learning ,prototype and understanding how the tensors and dimensions flow.

+The Dataset is take from